zephyr2403/nodeblog/README.md

 * User can add comment to post
 * Registered Users can see their profile

-### Make sure the following tasks are performed before using :
+### Make sure following tasks are performed before using :

 Create <MongoDB> database nodeblog with a collection posts
 ##### Use the following commands